 Hotels, resorts, and other lodging establishments must operate and accept lodging based on county framework.
 Book your room now on ExploreRaton.com to ensure you get the lowest price available.

 National and State Parks

 As of May 1, 2020, the New Mexico State Parks are doing a phased reopening and our local gem, Sugarite Canyon State Park, is now open for day use.
 Lots of fish in Lake Maloya that haven't seen a fisherperson for some time!
-Common spaces, museums, bookstores, and visitor's centers at many of New Mexico's State and National Parks are also closed, though other park spaces remain open and accessible.
+Common spaces, museums, bookstores, and visitor's centers at many of New Mexico's State and National Parks may be closed, though other park spaces remain open and accessible.
 Check with the National Park Service website for more information.
 Only NM residents are allowed at State Parks and must show proof of residency.

 Local Parks & Outdoor Rec